-Recommended Preparation: English 1 or equivalent placement through the assessment process.
+Recommended Preparation: English 1 or equivalent multiple measures placement.

 The development of Western civilization from 1600 to present, with emphasis on the inter-relations between historical occurrences and the world view revealed in philosophy, literature, music, painting, and architecture and how the respective world views evolved into our present views.
 This course has been approved for online and correspondence delivery.